The government measures to combat COVID-19 not only affect business operations but they could also impact you as a patent applicant or patent holder.

 European Patent Office (EPO)

 The EPO has also taken measures due to COVID-19.
-Patent application oral proceedings for the Examining Divisions and Opposition Divisions in first instance will only be held by video conference..
-If, for special reasons, in-person oral proceedings are necessary, they will only take place after 31 January 2022.
+Patent application hearings for the Examining Divisions can only be held by video conference.
+That also applies to hearings in opposition procedures.
+If, for special reasons, a physical hearing is necessary, it will only take place after 15 September 2021.

-The Boards of Appeal also use video oral proceedings, even without the consent of the parties, as of 1 January 2021.
-In-person oral proceedings at the EPO in Munich continue to take place on a limited basis, but can be changed into video conferencing upon request of the party or parties.
+The Boards of Appeal also use video hearings, even without the consent of the parties, as of 1 January 2021.

 V.O.’s offices are fully equipped for participation in video conferencing sessions.